 Robotic Surgery

-The controls then convert every five inches of my movement to one inch of movement inside the patient – this allows for improved fine motor actions.
-In the theatre I sit at a station and use the built in 3-D monitor for vision to complete the surgery.
+The controls then convert every five centimetres of my movement to one centimetre of movement inside the patient – this allows for improved fine motor actions.
+In theatre the surgeon sits at a console station manipulating the controls and using the built in ultra high definition monitor to view and complete the surgery.

 • Quicker return to normal activity